kawu/hhu-dl-materials-2019/sgd/README.md

 # Optimization methods

 **Note**.
-A broad and rather informal overview of different gradient optimization algorithms used in deep learning can be found [here](gd-overview).
+A broad, rather informal overview of different gradient optimization algorithms used in deep learning can be found [here](overview-sgd).
+You can in particular have a look at the [visualization of the SGD algorithms](overview-visualization).
 <!--- In practice, the *Adam* algorithm is typically -->

 In standard (S)GD, in each iteration of the optimization procedure, the